Zwoelf12/compare_croco_scvx_komo_casadi/todo/13_02_23_progress.md

 # TODO
 - check that collision spheres, masses, limits, etc are the same
-- make dt accessible from outside for croc or give croc my robot model
+- make dt accessible from outside for croc
+- give croco my step function and carry robot object through the whole process
 - what integration scheme is Croco using internally (determine to know how to check feasibility)
 -